 An injured CNA is also entitled to a settlement or permanency money if they suffer with any permanent problems as a result of the accident.
 For this step to take place it is important to retain a Maryland workers compensation attorney to assist in obtaining an evaluation with the correct physician.

-Common Injuries among medical staff
+Common Injuries among medical staff that lead to workers comp claims

 In my opinion the most common workplace injury seen among certified nursing assistants are back injuries.
 Often back injuries are sustained while tending to a patient.
 Cleaning bed ridden patients, applying bandages, adjusting covers, and manipulating body parts all require a great amount of force to be exerted by the nurse.
 Considering that many CNA’s are females with less upper body strength it is of no surprise than when having to repeatedly move patients weighing 100 lbs or more they are injured.
 Among CNA’s are people of all ages, some young and some more seasoned.
 Age does come into play when considering the vulnerability to injury and this is reflected among statistical data collected by the workers compensation commission.
 In fact, Maryland females ages 50-59 sustained the highest number of injuries in 2015.